1 About the Complaints Scheme

 7.4 The regulators are not, because of any investigation being conducted by the Complaints Commissioner, prevented from continuing to take such action, or such further action, as they consider appropriate in relation to any matter which is related to a complaint or a complainant.

-7.5 In deciding whether a complaint is well founded and, if so, in deciding what steps he should recommend the regulators to take, the Complaints Commissioner will have regard to matters such as the source of the funds to make the payment as well as the desire for the regulators to be efficient and economic in the use of their resources.
+7.5 In deciding whether a complaint is well founded and, if so, in deciding what steps they should recommend the regulators to take, the Complaints Commissioner will have regard to matters such as the source of the funds to make the payment as well as the desire for the regulators to be efficient and economic in the use of their resources.

 7.6 The Complaints Commissioner may, if appropriate, recommend that the regulators remedy the matters complained of, as described in paragraph 6.6.